Carromano/My_ETH_Tool_list/Appunti/Ethical-Hacking.md

 ## A03:2021-Injection
 In short, an injection is a manipulation that can be used to make the application perform unintended actions.

 It happens when the application directly incorporates user-supplied data into dynamic queries or commands (like SQL statements, scripts or system commands); or when the application doesn't perform proper escaping or context-aware handling.

-some types of injection are:
+Some types of injection are:
   - [XSS](#xss)
   - [SQLi](#sql-injections)
   - server side template injection
   - OS Command Injection

 ### Server-Side Template Injection (SSTI)